 The 3 most important factors that are keeping low FICO score Americans from home purchases are Cash flow, Debt to Income Ratios, and lack of Liquid Assets.
-Maybe in years 2020-2024, we will see a higher number of Americans able to buy homes but don’t hold your breath, if home prices keep on rising.
+Maybe in the years 2020-2024, we will see a higher number of Americans able to buy homes but don’t hold your breath, if home prices keep on rising.

 If you want to see real inequality issues in America, compare the financial profiles of homeowners vs. renters.
 Low FICO score Americans aren’t coming back into the housing market, and typically when they’re ready, their FICO scores are higher.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing market.
 Logan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own Facebook page https://www.facebook.com/Logan.Mohtashami